 Equestrians have an important role to play in environmental stewardship.
-A duty of care should be a central focus for all of us, care for the animals whose lives we are responsible for, and care of the land and resources that sustain us all.
-As the world becomes increasingly urbanized and technology becomes more ingrained in our lives, it’s easy to overlook the importance and value of the natural ecosystem, the services it provides, the roles we and our horses play in it, and the ways in which we impact it.
+A duty of care should be a central focus for all of us — care for the animals whose lives we are responsible for, and care for the land and resources that sustain us.
+As the world becomes increasingly urbanized and technology becomes more ingrained in our lives, it’s easy to overlook the importance and value of natural ecosystems — the services they provide, the roles we and our horses play in them, and the ways in which we impact them.

-There were so many fascinating topics raised throughout the course, with countless examples of how horses can be managed to minimize their impact on the environment, as well as many examples of mismanagement and tales of environmental degradation.
+There were many fascinating topics raised throughout the course, with countless examples of how horses can be managed to minimize their impact on the environment, as well as many examples of mismanagement and tales of environmental degradation.
 The latter may arise simply due to a lack of knowledge more so than a lack of care.
 Sometimes, it isn’t until we step back and look at the bigger picture that we realize how our actions, management methods, et cetera may be impacting the broader ecosystem.
 When (if) the connections are made, it is up to us as individuals to decide how to proceed.
-We can choose the path of least resistance and carry on with business as usual, often to our own detriment or the detriment of our horses, or endeavour to learn how things can be done differently to benefit not only ourselves but the well-being of our horses and the broader ecosystem.
+We can choose the path of least resistance and carry on with business as usual — often to our own detriment or the detriment of our horses — or endeavour to learn how things can be done differently to benefit not only ourselves but the well-being of our horses and the broader ecosystem.